Tana Adelana: Education

-Tana Adelana is happily married to Femi Adelana, her long-term boyfriend.
-The couple has been dating for 14 years and got married on 11 September 2007.
-The union has produced two children.

-The actress admitted that she never had a formula for finding the proper partner, but she did eventually marry a decent man who loves her completely.
-She has managed to keep her marriage scandal-free throughout the years, and she is known for keeping her family out of the spotlight.

-Info9jatv has earlier claimed that, Tana Adelana is a proud mother of two as of the publication of this article (November 2022).
-Little is known about her children because she withholds information about them from the media.
-Her daughter was born on 25 October 2009, according to sources seen by DNB Stories Africa.

 Career

 Tana came into the spotlight as an OAP after auditioning for MTN Y’Hello TV Show in 2002.
 She is also the first Nigerian on Channel O as a TV Presenter made her introduction by acting in TV series, Disclosure.
 She started her firm production, Tana Adelana Productions in July 2013.
 One of her movies titled Quick Sand, which features Ufuoma Ejenobor, Chelsea Eze, Wale Macaulay, Anthony Monjaro, Femi Jacobs, and other performing artists.